fredrikWHaug/abcresearch/documentation/9-pdf-extraction-(to-be-added-to-main-doc-later).md

 ### Typical Extraction Session (Async Job Queue)

 1. **Navigate to Data Extraction**
+   - **Ensure you have an active project selected** (required as of ABC-104 fix)
    - Click "Data Extraction" tab in main navigation
    - Upload interface loads at top, Extraction History below
+   - If no project selected, see warning: "Select or create a project before uploading a PDF"

 2. **Upload PDF**
    - Click upload area or **drag & drop PDF file**